powsybl/powsybl.github.io/pages/documentation/grid/formats/psse.md

 - Validate input data.
 - Convert input data into PowSyBl grid model.

-First, input data is obtained by reading and parsing the input file and as result a PS®SE model is created in memory.
+First, input data is obtained by reading and parsing the input file and as result a PSS®E model is created in memory.
 This model can be viewed as a set of Java classes where each data block of the PSS®E model is associated with a specific Java class that describes all their attributes or data items.
 Then, some inconsistency checks are performed on this model.
 If the validation succeeds the PSS®E model is converted to a PowSyBl grid model.

 ### Options
 Parameters for the import can be defined in the configuration file in the [import-export-parameters-default-value](../../user/configuration/import-export-parameters-default-value.md) module.